CRASE Interdisciplinary Action Groups Grant Program

 - USF for Freedom: A Symposium on Refugees, Forced Migrants, and Human Security

-Two to three grant awards of up to $3,000 will be awarded in the spring of 2018.
-Awards disbursed to recipients, as opposed to tangible goods, will only be paid to full-time faculty and may be taxed.
+Two to three grant awards of up to $3,000 will be awarded in the spring of 2019.
+Awards may be used to purchase tangible goods related to grant activities.
+While funds can be used for stipends and honoraria, they can only be paid to full-time faculty and may be taxed.
 Funds cannot be disbursed to students and non-full-time faculty at USF.
 Awards must be spent as indicated by the award letter otherwise the unspent portion will be returned to CRASE.

-Submit a 5-page proposal, single spaced (not including cover page or citations) addressing the following:
+Submit a 4-5-page proposal, single spaced (not including cover page or citations) addressing the following:

 - Plans: Provide a detailed description of your plan for the project.